apache/incubator-retired-slider/src/site/markdown/security.md

   as the user.

-## Requirements
+## Security Requirements

 ### Needs
-*  Slider and HBase to work against secure HDFS
+*  Slider and deployed applications to work against secure HDFS
 *  Slider to work with secure YARN.
-*  Slider to start a secure HBase cluster
+*  Slider to start secure applications
 *  Kerberos and ActiveDirectory to perform the authentication.
 *  Slider to only allow cluster operations by authenticated users -command line and direct RPC.
 *  Any Slider Web UI and REST API for Ambari to only allow access to authenticated users.
-*  The Slider database in ~/.slider/clusters/$name/data to be writable by HBase
+*  The Slider database in `~/.slider/clusters/$name/data` to be writable by HBase

 ### Short-lived Clusters